logos-maker/ikiGUI/README.md

 Right click on the .png image in your web-browser and save it if it doesn't get downloaded automatically.

 Next you need to convert the PNG image to a BMP file.
-Open the image in a program and export the image to a BMP file using ARGB formatting.
+Open the image in a program and export the image to a BMP file using A8R8G8B8 formatting.
 After saving the image, you can convert it to a C-array that you can include in your project C code.
 For conversion to a C-array, there is a program called asset_conv.c included in this repository if you don't have a program to do the job.

 Then you also need a background image for your knobs to be displayed upon.
 Use a external graphics program like Gimp or what you like to use.
 And make your background color, text and everything you want visible on your front panel that has a static look.
 It's good to make usage of layers when designing, so you can move and change separate things without problems.
 If you use layers, you can also try out your assets in the top layers in the graphics program.
+The lib can also make image composition if you need to move stuff in your interface while developing.

 Then when you are ready, you can then export it to a BMP image, all except your animated assets like knobs.
 And then convert it to a c-array to include to your project, so your graphics will be embedded into your plug.

 ## Integrating other pixel based drawing routines
 Maybe you want to be able to do other things with graphics that ikiGUI doesn't have out of the box.
-Like drawing lines or vector graphics or image processing with colors or whatever.
+Like drawing vector graphics, text or whatever.
-Then this can quite easily be done, just get the base address for the pixels and the width and hight of what you want to change and do what you need to do.
+This can quite easily be done, just get the base address for the pixels and the width and hight of what you want to change and do what you need to do.
 All pixels are saved in a 32bit ARGB format.

 If you want vector graphics maybe you could use something like...